alex-nogard/ipset-blocklist-fortigate/README.md

 # ipset-blacklist-fortigate
-An Ansible / Python script dump famous ipset and create automated blacklist on Fortigate NGFW
+An Ansible / Python script to dump famous ipset and create automated blacklist on Fortigate NGFW